bebraw/html-first-demos/README.md

 ## Cases

 There are two cases: landing page of Aalto University and Yle.
-For Aalto, the original page to modify was copied from https://aalto.fi/ (Chrome -> "Save As...")
+For Aalto, the original page to modify was copied from https://aalto.fi/ (Google Chrome -> "Save As...")
 14.10.2025.
-For Yle, the original page to modify was copied from https://yle.fi/ (Chrome -> "Save As...")
-03.09.2025.
+For Yle, the original page to modify was copied from https://yle.fi/ using the same method 03.09.2025.

 ### Aalto

 TODO

+#### Caveats

+There are several caveats to consider:

+1. To enable rendering images, I dropped `<source>` elements from the original page since Google Chrome doesn't store the associated images correctly (may be a bug or a known restrictions) meaning now the images use the default image fallback that was downloaded by Google

 ### Yle